 - Acquire the information needed to assume responsibility for course scheduling, program planning and the successful completion of all graduation requirements.

 - Become knowledgeable about the relevant policies, procedures and rules of the College.

 - Seek the academic and career information needed to meet educational goals.

 - Set up a regular appointment to meet with adviser at least once a semester to discuss academic progress, design a course schedule, review progress towards graduation and discuss other educational opportunities provided by the College.

 The academic advising program consists of two parts.
 The first phase is first- and second-year advising; the second, advising of majors.
 The College assigns a faculty adviser to each incoming first-year student on the basis of her interests.
 The faculty adviser also serves as the student’s College 100/101 instructor.
-In this way, first-year students meet with their adviser at least twice weekly for the Signature Course.
+In this way, first-year students meet with their adviser at least twice weekly for the Impact Course.
 Advisers arrange additional group and individual meetings over the course of the semester.
 Peer mentors also constitute an integral component of the advising process.
 Selected juniors and seniors work with first-year students throughout the first semester.
 Peer mentors assist new students with course selection and registration and serve as models of a successful student.
 The academic advisers and peer mentors work to help students understand and appreciate the nature of the advising program.
 Advisers and mentors help students understand the adviser’s role and the student’s role in the process.

 Once the student declares her major, usually in the spring of her sophomore year, she is assigned a new faculty adviser in the department of her major.
 A student may change her faculty adviser at any time either by consultation with the Dean of Undergraduate Studies or the chair of the department in which she has declared her major.